-Jesus declared that “the men of Nineveh repented at the preaching of Jonah” (Matthew 12:41), while the book of Jonah itself informs us that God “saw their [the people of Nineveh] works, that they turned from their evil way” (Jonah 3:10).
+Jesus declared that “the men of Nineveh repented at the preaching of Jonah” (Mt.
+12:41), while the book of Jonah itself informs us that God “saw their [the people of Nineveh] works, that they turned from their evil way” (Jon.
+3:10).

-Moreover, this passage reveals that repentance is a work, and since repentance is essential to salvation (Luke 13:3,5; Acts 17:30), it conclusively follows that salvation is not exclusive of all types of works!
+Moreover, this passage reveals that repentance is a work, and since repentance is essential to salvation (Lk.
+13:3, 5; Acts 17:30), it conclusively follows that salvation is not exclusive of all types of works!

 The Punishment of Hell